Chemical Peels and Acne

 The best way to deal with the effects of acne breakouts as a result of skin purging after a chemical peel is to relax.
 Within a few weeks, the effects of your chemical peel will be revealed and your skin will be looking healthier and clearer.

+Chemical peels for acne tend to work best when carried out regularly.
 In the meantime, the best way to look after your acne prone skin is to use a skincare regime developed for problem skin, such as our range of alkalising skin care.
+Especially so, our concentrated ozonated olive oil.

-If you’re using at home glycolic or salicylic chemical skin peel, don't give up.
-Continue to use it, through the worse skin purging period and eventually, it’ll pay dividends.
+If you’re using an at home glycolic or salicylic chemical skin peel, don't give up.
+Continue to use it, through the worst skin purging period and eventually, it’ll pay dividends.
 Best of luck!